NayeraHasan/NayeraHasan/README.md

 ## 📮 Who is Nayera?

-A junior computer science student with a passion for building intelligent systems, crafting robust full-stack applications, and diving deep into the world of AI-driven solutions.
+A junior computer science student with a passion for building intelligent systems, crafting robust full-stack applications, and diving deep into the world of  ML-driven solutions.
 My experience spans across designing predictive models, optimizing databases, and deploying scalable applications.

 ### Key Highlights:
 - **Education**: Computer Science major with minors in Statistics and Data Science at Haverford College (Class of 2026).